codewar65/VTX_ClientServer/README.md

 Migrate away from Synape TCP libraries to low level sockets in HTTP and WS servers.

+Softfonts - Built in bitmap font to vector font converter using method in bdf2svg (in utils).

+CSI 10-19 m / CSI space D font commands.

 ## To Do / To Fix / Bugs